deathbeds/jupyterlab-starters/README.md

 They will be merged from bottom to top, and the directory where you launch your `notebook` server wins, making it easy to check in to version control.

-The very simplest is `copy`, which will copy a file or folder to the location it is launched from in the JupyterLab [Launcher][].
+The very simplest starter, `copy`, will copy a file or folder to the location it is launched from in the JupyterLab [Launcher][].

 ```json